wagnerdelima/reading_list/README.md

     - Python Concurrency with asyncio, by  Matthew Fowler
     - Kubernetes in Practice, by Brian Storti
     - Automating Workflows with GitHub Actions, by Priscila Heller

+## Current Reads
+    - Data Pipelines with Apache Airflow, by Julian de Ruiter and Bas Harenslak